kln-rdn/kln-rdn.github.io/UNCDissGuide.md

+---
+title: "UNC Dissertation Resources"
+date: 2023-11-01
+lastmod: 2024-09-26
+---

 # Introduction
-This file serves as a repository of useful information and resources for writing the dissertation.
+This page is being created to collect useful resources for writing the dissertation.
+It is being written with the needs of UNC-Chapel Hill's Nutrition doctoral students in mind.

 # UNC Guides
 UNC and its entities provide a few guides of interest, which should be referenced and followed.
 All of them apply (presuming you are in the NUTR department at UNC-CH), and so read each of them.